Pitt preps for bowl by getting away from New York glitz

 NEW YORK — The question posed to Pat Narduzzi was whether the success of the football program and the athletic department has made Pittsburgh a destination for coaches and administrators.

-His response was equal parts personal belief, fact, pride and defiance.
+His response was equal parts belief, fact, pride and defiance.

-“I've always thought it is,” Narduzzi said after the Panthers' practice at Wien Stadium Monday afternoon.
+“I've always thought it is,” Narduzzi said after the Panthers' practice at Wien Stadium on Monday afternoon.
 “It's been a major job in the past.
-There's been some [coaching] changes.
+There's been some (coaching) changes.
 I think that's why they hired me.
 I've got a feel for the area.
-I have a passion about taking this program back where it was: The championship back in 1976 and all the rest of the nine national championships we've [won].
+I have a passion about taking this program back where it was: The championship back in 1976 and all the rest of the nine national championships we've (won).

-“You talk nine national championships, who else has got that many?
+“You talk nine national championships.
+Who else has got that many?
 Tell me that.
 So the tradition has been there.
 The greatness has been there.
 Potential is there.
 We're going to bring that back.
 That's why the number nine this week is so important.”

-Entering Wednesday's Pinstripe Bowl against Northwestern (6-6), No. 23 Pitt (8-4) won six of seven home games at Heinz Field, but dropped three of five road games this season.
+Entering Wednesday's Pinstripe Bowl against Northwestern (6-6), No. 23 Pitt (8-4) won six of seven home games at Heinz Field but dropped three of five road games this season.
 The bowl game will mark the only time this season Pitt will play at a neutral site.

 To that end, Pitt has been preparing for the bowl game by practicing at Wien Stadium, the off-campus football and soccer facility for Columbia of the Ivy League.